| Membership | Price (+HST) |

 For 5 to 6 year old campers

 Full-week camp.
-Available all weeks of the summer.
+Available weeks 1-9.

 Nature Centre – 16 Old Guelph Road, Hamilton

-For 6 year old campers
+For 5 to 7 year old campers

 RBG Centre – 680 Plains Road, Burlington